JuliaThTranNguyen/AWS_CI-CD_Pipeline_demo/README.md

 ### Notes: This is just a demo of configuration for AWS CI/CD Pipeline Usage.

-This settings is 100% validate, however, I might changes some configuration or delete this AWS at some point.
+This settings is 100% accurate & working, however, I might changes some configuration or delete this AWS at some point.

 Therefore, the URL might not exist or available for public user to interact with.